fahadnajed/fahadnajed.github.io/_projects/007/index.md

 ---
 layout: post
-title: Rumah Sakit Metro Hospitals Majalaya
+title: Rumah Sakit Metro Hospitals Tanjung Priok
-description:  Rumah Sakit Metro Hospitals Majalaya is currently on hold.
+description:  Rumah Sakit Metro Hospitals Tanjung Priok will be constructed as a Class C facility in accordance with the Government Regulation of the Republic of Indonesia No. 47 of 2021, which governs the hospital sector.
+This regulation stipulates that the hospital must have a minimum of 100 inpatient beds and a maximum of 200.
+The planned number of inpatient beds for this hospital is approximately 163.
+The HVAC system will utilize a Variable Refrigerant Flow (VRF) system.
 skills:
   - Cooling Load Calculation
   - HVAC Equipment Sizing